nathan-wallace/Bootstrap-3-Grid-Columns-Clearing/README.md

-#Bootstrap 3 Grid Columns Clearing
+#Angularjs Bootstrap 3 Grid Columns Clearing Directive

 By adding the `js/ie-row-fix.js` file and either the `css/multi-columns-row.css` or compiling the `less/multi-columns-row.less` file with Bootstrap 3 you can add support for clearing columns in a row.